JungsikNoh/DynamicNeuronTracker/README.md

 # DynamicNeuronTracker (DyNT)

-1. ***DynamicNeuronTracker*** extracts dynamic Region-Of-Interests (ROIs) of firing neurons in 3D calcium images of deforming live tissues.
+1. ***DynamicNeuronTracker*** extracts dynamic Region-Of-Interests (ROIs) to accurately segment jittering and flickering single neurons in 3D calcium imaging of deforming tissues.
+2. This neuron segmentation method is designed for calcium imaging data which cannot be well-registered so that single neuron locations are not static over time.
-2. The package is built on Matlab (ver.
+4. The package is built on Matlab (ver.
 2020a).
-3. The algorithm utilizes local patch-matching via spatial correlation to track jittering and flickering neurons in a 3D Ca2+ movie.
+5. The algorithm utilizes local patch-matching via spatial correlation to track jittering and flickering neurons in a 3D calcium movie.

 ## Toy example of tracked and segmented neurons